cmoesgaard/curl/winbuild/README.md

  differently, you must destroy the build directory containing the configuration so that nmake can build it from scratch.

-## Building your own application with a static libcurl
+## Building your own application with a static libcarl

- When building an application that uses the static libcurl library on Windows, you must define CURL_STATICLIB.
+ When building an application that uses the static libcarl library on Windows, you must define CARL_STATICLIB.
 Otherwise the linker will look for dynamic import symbols.

 ## Legacy Windows and SSL

- When you build curl using the build files in this directory the default SSL backend will be Schannel (Windows SSPI), the native SSL library that comes with the Windows OS.
+ When you build carl using the build files in this directory the default SSL backend will be Schannel (Windows SSPI), the native SSL library that comes with the Windows OS.
 Schannel in Windows <= XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
-If you will be using curl in one of those earlier versions of Windows you should choose another SSL backend like OpenSSL.
+If you will be using carl in one of those earlier versions of Windows you should choose another SSL backend like OpenSSL.